Skillmon/MRTbundle/README.md

 ### About ###

-This TeX bundle contains two classes, one for thesises and the like, one for presentations.
+This TeX bundle contains two classes, one for theses and the like, one for presentations.
 Both classes aim to recreate the corresponding MS Office templates in use at the institute Mess- und Regeltechnik (MRT) of the University of Bayreuth.
 Along those classes there are several other small packages